-1. Obtain all necessary documentation, including written permission from the qualified prescriber and parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor for administration or selfadministration of the medication, which shall be kept confidential and on file in the office of the school nurse.

-- 2. Review pertinent information with the student and/or parent/guardian, specifically: - a.
-The reason for taking the medication.

-- b.
-How often and for what length of time the medication will be taken. - c.
-What will happen if the medication is not taken or is taken incorrectly. - d.
-Qualified prescriber comments about the medication. - 3.
-Determine the student's ability to self-administer the medication and the need for care and supervision.
+- 1. All necessary documentation, including written permission from the qualified prescriber and parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor for administration or self-administration of the medication, which shall be kept confidential and on file in the office of the school nurse. - 2.
+The reason for taking the medication, how often and for what length of time the medication will be taken, what will happen if the medication is not taken or is taken incorrectly, and qualified prescriber comments about the medication. - 3.
+When applicable, the student's demonstrated ability to self-administer the medication.